Digital Security Explained

 2) Protocol-based attacks

-These target network or transport-layer behaviors to exhaust infrastructure resources (such as connection handling).
+These exploit network or transport-layer behaviors to exhaust infrastructure resources.

 3) Application-layer attacks

-These attempt to overwhelm the application itself by sending large numbers of requests that are expensive for the application to process.
+These overwhelm the application itself by sending large numbers of expensive requests.

-Important note: DDoS discussions often include technical mechanics.
-This page stays focused on outcomes and defensive principles, not attack execution.
+Note: This page focuses on outcomes and defensive principles, not attack execution.

 Business impact